cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

    * - ``<app-id>``
      - Name of the Application
    * - ``<workflow-name>``
-     - Name of the Workflow
+     - Name of the workflow
    * - ``<run-id>``
-     - UUID of the Workflow run
+     - UUID of the workflow run

 .. container:: table-block-example